 Peter Morgulis, current high school teacher at Pickering High School (PHS), uses his life experiences and hardships to positively impact those around him, especially his students.

-Morgulis teaches many different classes at PHS including business, finance and entrepreneurship.
+Morgulis teaches business, finance and entrepreneurship at PHS.

 In March of last year, Morgulis fell off a horse while riding, broke his back in three places, compressed the vertebrae in his neck, sprained both wrists, injured his left shoulder, and damaged his right hip.
 Despite this he didn’t want to give up on his students and taught virtually from his bed at home while recovering.

-Sixteen years ago, in 2005, right before he started teacher’s college at University of Toronto, Morgulis lost his mom to cancer and then lost his home, friends, wife, and kids to a divorce and was let go from his job – all in the span of one year.
+Sixteen years ago, in 2005, right before he started getting his teaching degree at University of Toronto, Morgulis lost his mom to cancer and then lost his home, friends, wife, and kids to a divorce and was let go from his job – all in the span of one year.